1,667 plants indexed. Showing 107 matching current filters.

 Klimzowiec wastewater treatment plant serves Katowice, Poland, in the Silesian Voivodeship.
 It treats wastewater for approximately 132,000 residents as part of the region's municipal infrastructure.

-Lacza wastewater treatment plant serves Czerwieńsk, Poland, with a population equivalent of 193,155.
-It operates under EU Urban Waste Water Treatment Directive 91/271/EEC, which mandates advanced treatment for large agglomerations in sensitive areas.
+Urbanowice wastewater treatment plant serves Tychy, Poland, with a population equivalent of 154,757.
+It operates under the EU Urban Waste Water Treatment Directive, which mandates secondary treatment for agglomerations of this scale.

-Lublin Hajdow wastewater treatment plant serves over 560,000 people in Lublin, Poland.
+Radocha II is a municipal wastewater treatment plant in Mysłowice, Poland, serving over 400,000 people.
 It operates under the EU Urban Waste Water Treatment Directive, which mandates advanced treatment for large agglomerations.